jupyter/jupyter.github.io/security.md

       `*.readthedocs.io`.
 As static website those are not affected.
     - Better:
-      - You ran a tool and think there is vulnerability because you are learning, include you uncertainty in the object/body of the message.
+      - You ran a tool and think there is vulnerability because you are learning, include your uncertainty in the object/body of the message.
       - You are a security researcher: Verify the tool claim and try to develop a POC of exploiting the vulnerability/fixing it.